-- clear-felling of the Casuarina, - excavation of the dredge spoils, grading (excavation) to an appropriate sloping substrate elevation which supports - mangrove growth and find the first state of the fir - morphology (shape) and channel depth.
-The additional 420 ha at the site underwent hydrological restoration with some excavation and culvert placement after hydrological modeling.
+- clear-felling of the Casuarina, - excavation of the dredge spoils, - grading (excavation) to an appropriate sloping substrate elevation which supports mangrove growth and - digging sinuous tidal creeks mimicking reference tidal creeks nearby in terms of morphology (shape) and channel depth. - The additional 420 ha at the site underwent hydrological restoration with some excavation and culvert placement after hydrological modeling.